 - Reminding yourself that the moment will pass.

 Real friends engage in mutual and ongoing conversation.
 When you have this kind of authentic relationship, you feel understood and connected.

-Friendships are two-way streets, and they require work, effort, and respect.
-See out our guide “I have no friends” for more tips on how to build a social circle from scratch.
+Friendships are two-way streets and require work, effort, and respect.
+You might like this article on how to build a social circle from scratch for more tips.